mianhu888/CISC849Final/README.md

 K-Nearest Neighbor Classifier| 73.63% | 86.69%
 Random Forest Classifier| 76.25% | 75.40%

+### Conclusions
+Our project had three goals:
+1.)
+Accurately predict airline flight cancellations during the COVID-19 pandemic from Jan.
+2020 - Jun.
+2020
+2.)
+Become familiar with TPOT and see if TPOT can give a good machine learning pipeline that will help us achieve Goal 1.
+3.)
+Have one group member not use TPOT and not look at the TPOT results and see if they can create a better machine learning pipeline than TPOT. a.)
+It is worth noting that this goal is measured in terms of accuracy on the data.

+We were able to achieve all three of these goals in the following ways.
+For Goal #1, we demonstrated that using TPOT and manually creating a machine learning pipeline, we were able to create a model that can predict airline flight cancellations during the COVID-19 pandemic.
+While the accuracy of our results varies, we have demonstrated that our models perform much better than a random guess.
+Second, we achieved goal number two by really exploring TPOT.
+Eric was able to get TPOT running on the CPU within Google Colab and his local machine.
+In addition to just using TPOT on the CPU, he also figured out how to run TPOT on a GPU using the cuML library from RAPIDS [6].
+Using TPOT on the GPU sped up the time taken to create an accurate predictive model and it also predicted a different pipeline to use than the CPU run of TPOT.
+Finally, we were able to demonstrate that Matt created a machine learning pipeline that scored higher accuracy than the pipeline TPOT generated (which was goal #3).
+Coming together at the after each of us completed our parts offered us great insights into how to solve the problem at hand in a different way.

+From this project, we learned how to use TPOT on both the CPU and GPU and learned how it creates effective machine learning pipelines.
+We also learned how to perform effective feature engineering on a dataset.
+If we had more time with this project, we would have liked to continue to find the most optimal features.
+Similarly, we learned to filter out which algorithms would be useful for this problem, and which would not be useful, by truly understanding the data in the dataset.
+For the future, we are interested in exploring if our model can generalize to future pandemics (and not just the COVID-19 pandemic) and seeing if we can generate more accurate results by further exploring the use of a one-hot-encoder on the dataset, performing additional feature engineering and pre-processing, and creating a method to make the dataset more balanced in terms of cancelled flights and flights that were not cancelled.

 >[1] Randal S. Olson, Nathan Bartley, Ryan J. Urbanowicz, and Jason H. Moore (2016).
 Evaluation of a Tree-based Pipeline Optimization Tool for Automating Data Science. *Proceedings of GECCO 2016*, pages 485-492.
 >
 >[2] https://www.kaggle.com/akulbahl/covid19-airline-flight-delays-and-cancellations